casact/PCDM/README.md

 ## PyPI

-This package is also avaiable on PyPI:
+This package is also available on PyPI:

 ```
 pip3 install pcdm